-Also note that the individual .cnr and .cnn files can be loaded directly by the commercial program Biodiscovery Nexus Copy Number, specifying the "basic" input format.
+The format nexus-basic can be loaded directly by the commercial program Biodiscovery Nexus Copy Number, specifying the "basic" input format in that program.

 2.5 Additional scripts

 genome2access.py: Calculate the sequence-accessible coordinates in chromosomes from the given reference genome, treating long spans of 'N' characters as the inaccessible regions.